ontox-project/Llemy/README.md

 ## Acknowledgements

-- Ontox MINERVA API for providing structured data on liver lipid metabolism
+- MINERVA API (via ontox.elixir-luxembourg.org) for providing structured data on liver lipid metabolism
 - Perplexity for web research capabilities
 - LangChain for the agent orchestration framework
 - Streamlit for the user interface